- Where We Work

 - Mission Directory

-Andrew Sisson is USAID’s mission director in Indonesia.
-He previously served as the Agency’s mission director in Pakistan, managing one of USAID’s largest programs worldwide.
+Andrew Sisson is USAID’s Mission Director in Sri Lanka and Maldives.
+He previously served as the Agency’s Mission Director in Indonesia and Pakistan, managing one of USAID’s largest programs worldwide.

-Sisson has also served as acting executive director of USAID’s U.S. Global Development Lab in Washington, D.C as well as mision director for the Central Asia and East Africa regions.
-In Kosovo, he served as deputy mission director.
+Sisson has also served as Acting Executive Director of USAID’s U.S. Global Development Lab in Washington, D.C as well as Mission Director for the Central Asia and East Africa regions.
+In Kosovo, he served as Deputy Mission Director.

-A Senior Foreign Service Officer with the rank of minister counselor, Sisson has more than 20 years of development experience.
-Under his leadership, USAID will continue to work with Indonesia under the U.S.-Indonesia Comprehensive Partnership inaugurated by Presidents Barack Obama and Susilo Bambang Yudhoyono in 2010.
+A Senior Foreign Service Officer with the rank of Minister Counselor, Sisson has more than 20 years of development experience.
+Under his leadership, USAID worked with Indonesia under the U.S.-Indonesia Comprehensive Partnership inaugurated by Presidents Barack Obama and Susilo Bambang Yudhoyono in 2010.

 Sisson has a Bachelor’s Degree from Williams College, a Master’s Degree and a doctorate from the Fletcher School at Tufts University, and a Master’s Degree from the National Defense University, where he has also taught, in Washington, D.C.
 His areas of interest include economic and political development, reconstruction and stabilization.